 These are my favourites – please comment below and let us all know if there is a book that you would especially recommend for talking to children about emotions.
-You might also like these Books for teaching children social skills and my Teaching children to share: FAQs.
+You might also like these Books for teaching children social skills or Books for helping children manage friendship problems and my Teaching children to share: FAQs.

 This is not a sponsored post, I wrote it in response to the questions I am frequently asked during my parenting clinics.
 However, it does contain affiliate links (which means that if you click through from this post and buy one of these books, I will get a small fee).
 For more info, see my Disclosure Notice.

 Enjoyed this?
 Sign up for monthly newsletters for more like this.